In which I detail Aung San Suu Kyi’s disgraceful complicity in Myanmar’s ethnic cleasing of the Rohingya Muslims

 This article explains the complex history of the conflict in exhaustive detail, with the aid of a map and some charts.

 Footnote 4.
 International State Crime Initiative

 This UK-based research centre aims to further the understanding of state crime, nicely defined as organisational deviance violating human rights.
-Penny Green, professor of law and globalisation at Queen Mary University, London, and a director of ISCI, says in the Economist article referenced above that the situation has reached stage four of ISCI’s six stages of genocide.
+Penny Green, professor of law and globalisation at Queen Mary University, London, and a director of ISCI, said in the Economist article referenced above that the situation had reached stage four of ISCI’s six stages of genocide.

 Footnote 5.
 Feierstein/ISCI’s six steps to genocide

 4. Systematic weakening of the group ✔